perdian/flightlog/README.md

 # Build

-The flightlog is bundled either as a simple Java web application (a WAR archive) or as a Spring Boot application.
+The flightlog is bundled either as a Spring Boot application.

 First clone the repository and switch to the created directory: